Celebrating 57 Years of Service!

 Kraków

 Kraków’s historic Jewish quarter remains one of the most intact in Europe.
 Here, past and present meet as we experience sacred spaces, vibrant streets, and a meaningful Shabbat that reflects both memory and renewal.
+Our time includes a walking tour of the city, visits to the JCC of Kraków, Schindler’s Factory, and the Commandant’s House, along with a powerful day at Auschwitz-Birkenau and the stunning Wieliczka Salt Mine.

 Łódź